-Quite a number of passengers waiting for their flights.
-What I like about Taiwanese airports is there is no holding rooms like Changi Airport and Kuala Lumpur Airport.
-You can hang out at this areas until boarding is called.
+Quite some passengers waiting for their flights.
+What I like about Taiwanese airports is there are no holding rooms like Changi Airport and Kuala Lumpur Airport.
+You can hang out at these areas until boarding is called.

 Boarding EVA Air flight from Terminal 1, it was a surreal feeling.
 First time for me!